 It has also promoted several editions of the International Colloquia on Christian Humanism in Economy and Business, and offers a special series on corporate ethics and responsibility within the IESE Alumni Learning Program.

-The Chair, which was created in 1999, collaborates closely with IESE’s Business Ethics Department, the Center for Business in Society and the CaixaBank Chair of Corporate Social Responsibility and Corporate Governance.
+The Chair, which was created in 1999, collaborates closely with IESE’s Business Ethics Department, the Center for Business in Society and the CaixaBank Chair of Sustainability and Social Impact.

 - Philosophy of economy, business and management.
 The underlying philosophical foundations of economic, organizational and business management theories and practices.